batuhaniskr/twitter-intelligence/README.md

   <li>PyQt is required for GUI application.</li>

-  <li>The package dependencies are in the file requirements.txt.
-Run that command to install the dependencies.</li>
+  The package dependencies are in the file requirements.txt.
+Run that command to install the dependencies.

   <pre>pip install -r requirements.txt</pre>